cross-seed/cross-seed.org/docs/v6-migration.md

 The first scenario where you should also use `dataDirs` is if you are downloading through usenet or other non-torrent means.
-This will always necessary if you want `cross-seed` to match against this content.
+This will always be necessary if you want `cross-seed` to match against this content.

 The second scenario is if you have content in your media directories not inside your torrent client.
 Here you only need to perform a search with `dataDirs`